Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 What Is A Hoagie?:

-Declared the “official sandwich of Philadelphia” by Mayor Ed Rendell in 1992, the hoagie is a built-to-order sandwich on a long Italian roll, typically filled with deli meat and cheese, garnished with fresh lettuce, tomatoes and onions and finished with a drizzle of oregano-vinegar dressing.
-Hoagies can also be filled with tuna, chicken cutlets, and roasted vegetables, among other fillings.
-Because of its simplicity, the quality of a hoagie truly depends on the quality of its ingredients.
+Mayor Ed Rendell declared the hoagie the “official sandwich of Philadelphia” in 1992.
+It is a built-to-order sandwich on a long Italian roll, typically filled with deli meat and cheese, garnished with fresh lettuce, tomatoes, and onions, and finished with a drizzle of oregano-vinegar dressing.
+Subs can also be filled with tuna, chicken cutlets, and roasted vegetables, among other fillings.
+Because of its simplicity, a Hoagie's quality depends on the quality of its ingredients.

 Cheesesteak History: